elpie89/elpie89.github.io/_posts/2016-07-31-SVN-slack-integration.md

 ---
 <img src="{{ site.baseurl }}/assets/blog/slack_svn_integration/slack_subversion.jpg" alt="SVN-Slack" style="width: auto;"/>

-Today I wanna speak about the integration of Svn in Slack.
+Today I wanna speak about the integration of SVN in Slack.
 Slack is a really powerful tool and Subversion as well.
-But in those developer days everything should be connected and customizable.
+But in those developer days, everything should be connected and customizable.
-So what happen if I wont to notify to everyone who are involved in my project on how I'm working on it?
+So what happens if I wont to notify everyone who is involved in my project on how I'm working on it?
-Using just Slack I have to notify manually everyone the states of my work in a particular slack channel or  in a private conversion.
+Using just Slack I have to notify manually everyone of the states of my work in a particular slack channel or a private conversation.
-So fortunately there is a way to integrate Subversion with slack and to send all the commit log directly in a channel of Slack.
+So, fortunately, there is a way to integrate Subversion with slack and to send all the commit log directly in a channel of Slack.
-The reason why I write an article is that is not so simple to integrate this ,because lot of app in slack need just to be installed.
+The reason why I write an article is that is not so simple to integrate this features as you could imagine.
-With subversion we have to do some extra-work in the machine who contain the repo.
+A lot of app in slack need just to be installed, this is not the case With subversion, we have to do some extra work in the machine who contains the repo.

 Let's see how to configure everything.
  <!--more-->